Xtra-Computing/thundergbm/README.md

 ```

 ## How to cite ThunderGBM
-If you use ThunderGBM in your paper, please cite our work.
+If you use ThunderGBM in your paper, please cite our work ([preprint](https://www.comp.nus.edu.sg/~wenzy/papers/thundergbm.pdf)).
 ```
 @article{wenthundergbm19,
- author = {Wen, Zeyi and Shi, Jiashuai and He, Bingsheng and Chen, Jian}, title = {{ThunderGBM}: Fast {GBDTs} and Random Forests on {GPUs}}, journal = {To appear in arXiv}, year = {2019}
+ author = {Wen, Zeyi and Shi, Jiashuai and He, Bingsheng and Chen, Jian and Li, Qinbin}, title = {{ThunderGBM}: Fast {GBDTs} and Random Forests on {GPUs}}, journal = {To appear in arXiv}, year = {2019}